- Micro-Air Vehicle Navigation and Control

 - Abraham Bachrach, Alborz Garamifard, Daniel Gurdan, Ruijie He, Sam Prentice, Jan Stumpf and Nicholas Roy.
 "Co-ordinated Tracking and Planning using Air and Ground Vehicles''.
 In Proceedings of the International Symposium on Experimental Robotics (ISER), Athens, 2008.

-Advances in robot autonomy have moved humans to a different level of interaction, where the ultimate success hinges on how effectively and intuitively humans and robots can work together to correctly accomplish the task.
-A key requirement for robots operating alongside humans, particularly in manufacturing, warehouse, and search and rescue tasks, is the ability to infer situational awareness and goal information embedded in natural language instructions.
+Advances in robot autonomy have moved humans to a different level of interaction, where the ultimate success hinges on how effectively and intuitively humans and robots can work together to correctly accomplish a task.
+However, most service robots currently require fairly detailed low-level guidance from a trained operator, which often leads to constrained and non-intuitive interaction.

-Inferring the grounding for a language description in the context of the agentís perceived world representation is computationally challenging due to the rich diversity of human language, tasks and environments.
-We have developed probabilistic models like Generalized Grounding Graphs and Distributed Correspondence Graphs to infer a grounding for language descriptions in the context of the agentís perceived representation.
+We have developed probabilistic models like Generalized Grounding Graphs and Distributed Correspondence Graphs to infer a grounding for language descriptions in the context of the agent’s perceived representation.
+In recent work, we introduced Adaptive Distributed Correspondence Graphs for efficient reasoning about abstract spatial concepts.

 A wind field estimate across the MIT campus.